-Pulque is a hard drink to describe both in its taste and its effects, so I’m going to put in a quick disclaimer here that it’s not everybody’s bag and you may well hate the stuff!
+Pulque is a hard drink to describe both in its taste and its effects.
+So I’m going to put in a quick disclaimer here that it’s not everybody’s bag and you may well hate the stuff!

 Having said that, I personally really enjoy pulque as I’m not a big fan of sweet drinks, so it suits my taste buds perfectly.

 At Templo de Diana they range from fruity tastes like mango, tamarind and strawberry right through to a strange concoction called an Ostión.

-The Ostión contains tomato juice, chile sauce and a healthy portion of oysters and prawns thrown in for good measure and it’s served with a side of crackers.
+The Ostión contains tomato juice, chile sauce and a healthy portion of oysters and prawns thrown in for good measure.
+It’s served with a side of crackers.

-Drink in the Culture
+Drink in Xochimilco’s Fascinating Culture

 There are a number of historic churches in Xochimilco that are worth taking a look at and are walking distance from the city centre.